robertmcabee/EasyHabit/README.md

 Making everything look good with one habit or eight on both mobile and desktop was an interesting design challenge - I spent a lot of time with it, and I'm happy with the result.

-## Future Development:

-I plan to implement a Node backend with a login so that users can carry over across devices.
-Stay tuned!

-Also, if you find any bugs or would like to see any features added, please let me know!
-(Issues / PRs are also welcome.)
+_If you find any bugs or would like to see any features added, please let me know!
+(Issues / PRs are also welcome.)_